eugef66/ktransliter/ProjectHome.md

 6. Any functionality/improvements  suggestions are welcome.

-7. Friendly donations for “hard work”  in the form of lunch, cognac  or 1 million dollars  are appreciated (other variations will be considered as well).
+7. Friendly donations for “hard work”  in the form of lunch, drink  or 1 million dollars  are appreciated (other variations will be considered as well).

 8. Free to use and distribute (see item # 7 above).